Ne0sky/DSA/README.md

 # DSA
-A record of DSA questions I solve
+A record of DSA questions, from the Love Babbar and Striver's 450 List.

 # List of perks
 - Organised topic wise folders